 The success of competency models as a basis for performance reviews is that they work to describe emerging and anticipated skill requirements, rather than skills that have been effective in the past.
 As such, customized competency models allow you to rate an employee’s strengths (competencies, skills, behaviors and interests) in accordance with what is required for your organization to succeed going forward.

-This process makes it a lot easier to optimize your workforce planning strategy, as it helps you determine whether or not an employee is
+This process makes it a lot easier to optimize your performance management system and workforce planning strategy, as it helps you determine whether or not an employee is:

 1) Suited to the organizational culture and strategic direction